A house is not a home until we put our precious things inside.

 1. Applicants must receive their long term veterinary care from the University of Tennessee Veterinary Medical Center John and Ann Tickle Small Animal Hospital.
 Faculty, students or staff of the UT College of Veterinary Medicine (UTCVM) are not eligible to apply.

-2. You must complete the application and essay in its entirety; deadline for application is by midnight September 30th, 2014.
+2. You must complete the application and essay in its entirety; deadline for the next application is by midnight April 30th, 2015.
 One application per family per application period.

 3. The essay should be no more that 1000 words.
 Please discuss any of the following topics in your essay: